sbtourist/nimrod/README.md

     GET /logs/log_id/metric_type/metric_id/history

+Nimrod provides indeed rich APIs for history management.

-And browse through the history by age and tags, providing the max age and/or comma separated list of tags to match:
+You can browse through the history by age and tags, providing the max age and/or comma separated list of tags to match:

     GET /logs/log_id/metric_type/metric_id/history?age=max_age&tags=tags_list

-History is limited by default at 1000 values, but you can change it by specifying the *limit* query parameter.
+History is limited by default at 1000 values, but you can change it by specifying the *limit* query parameter:

+    GET /logs/log_id/metric_type/metric_id/history?age=max_age&tags=tags_list&limit=max_metrics

 History can be "pruned" by deleting values whose latest update happened before a given number of milliseconds:

     POST /logs/log_id/metric_type/metric_id/history/delete?age=milliseconds

+The same operation can be applied to the history of all metrics belonging to a given type:

+    POST /logs/log_id/metric_type/history/delete?age=milliseconds

+And, all histories of all metrics belonging to a given type can be merged together by tags, specifying also age and limit:

+    POST /logs/log_id/metric_type/history/merge?tags=tags_list&age=max_age&limit=max_metrics

+This is very useful when you have somewhat similar or correlated metrics, and you need to group them for easier visualization and/or processing; please note that this is just a way to group them, and doesn't affect statistical computations such as average or variance.

 Finally, uninteresting metrics can be completely deleted as follows: